 MT.
 HOOD KIWANIS

 Sitting on 22 acres in the Mount Hood National Forest, Mt.
 Hood Kiwanis empowers people with developmental disabilities through equitable access to the outdoors.
 Outdoor activities include swimming, horseback riding, ziplining and more.
-Pro tip: This is an overnight camp, with limited weeks available for ages 12+.
+Pro tip: This is an overnight camp designed for adults with developmental disabilities ages 18+, with limited weeks available for all ages during family camp.

 Where: Government Camp